Rights and Responsibilities

 Students must initiate the process when requesting accommodations.
 Students are responsible for providing documentation to verify his/her disability and to follow the procedures for receiving those accommodations.
 Failure to follow these procedures can result in a delay in receiving the requested accommodations.

-- Provide appropriate documentation and verification of disability to the director of disability services.
+- Provide appropriate documentation and verification of disability to the Director of ODS.

 - Arrange a meeting with the director at the beginning of each semester or as soon as an academic adjustment is necessary to request accommodations.

-- Give professors a copy of the accommodation letter to verify your disability and communicate the appropriate accommodations for each course.
+- Give professors a copy of the ODS accommodation letter which verifies your disability status and communicates the appropriate accommodations for each course.

-- Follow the procedures required in order to receive the needed services in a timely manner.
+- Follow the procedures required to receive the needed services in a timely manner.

-- Communicate with the director when additional information is needed in order to provide an accommodation or academic adjustment.
+- Communicate with the director when additional information is needed to provide an accommodation or academic adjustment.

 - Meet all academic and behavioral standards set by Westmont and individual faculty members.
 A faculty member will not modify essential course structure or grading policies.